AndreiKachur/crunchy-boots/README.md

-This Shoe Shop is demo-test app.
+This is a shoe store app.
 You can watch demo version here: https://crunchy-boots.herokuapp.com/

 It is based on the following: